dmo575/social_website/README.md

 **Collection - tab**

 Place where you can see and manage users you are subscribed to and posts you have saved.

+#### END - TODO list:
+- The other TODOs scattered across the document
+- Properly design Exceptions.
+Right now I don't really follow a logic for which ones should be checked and which ones should not.
+Think it trough
+- Now that we are adding AOP with custom annotations that take in exceptions, properly organize exception hierarchy
+- Properly organize the project.
+Instead of socialWebsite/annotations/, let the directory structure be guided by themes, like socialWebsite/security/annotations
+- Finish implementing AOP for cross-cutting (even tho theres none atm, is just Auth) and InterceptorHandlers for HTTP session management.
+- Figure out what's going on with the H2 dependency.
+I can't get it out the project.
+I will use MySQL
+- Start setting up a MySQL database, decide on how to proceed on the backend: Plain JDBC (DriverManager || DataSource) or also add Spring JPA + Repositories.
+Do some refreshing on this.
+- Concurrency, transactions